cdapio/cdap/cdap-docs/developer-guide/source/tools/cdap-console.rst

 Here is a screen-capture of the CDAP Console running on a Distributed CDAP.

-Down the left sidebar, underneath the **Cask** logo, are four buttons: *Application, Process, Store, and Query.* These buttons gives you access to CDAP Console facilities for managing each of these CDAP elements.
+Down the left sidebar, underneath the **Cask** logo, are five buttons: *Application, Collect Process, Store,* and *Query.* These buttons gives you access to CDAP Console facilities for managing each of these CDAP elements.

 In the far upper-right are two buttons: the *Metrics* and *Services* buttons, which take